Trenck (film)

-Trenck (Trenck – Der Roman einer großen Liebe) is a 1932 German historical film directed by Ernst Neubach and Heinz Paul starring Hans Stüwe, Dorothea Wieck, and Olga Tschechowa.
+Trenck (Trenck – Der Roman einer großen Liebe) is a 1932 German historical film directed by Ernst Neubach and Heinz Paul starring Hans Stüwe, Dorothea Wieck, and Olga Chekhova.
 The film was based on a novel by Bruno Frank.
 It was shot at the Johannisthal Studios with sets designed by the art director Erich Czerwonski.
-It depicts the life of the Eighteenth century adventurer Friedrich von der Trenck.
+It depicts the life of the eighteenth century adventurer Friedrich von der Trenck.